-The projects do not involve any personal or otherwise sensitive data.
+The projects do not generate any personal or otherwise sensitive data.
 There are no security issues or associated risks.

-The data will be accessible to a web server.
+The data will be accessible via direct access or via a web server.
 However, data access will be regulated by an individual user registration process (userID and password).
 Only read access will be granted to users.
-The database itself is open source (MySQL or MariaDB).
-Because it is based on SQL, data export is straightforward.

 State-of-the-art security standards will be implemented on the servers.
-Our Department is protected by the University firewall, and our servers will be managed by the IT engineers of our Department.
+The Institute of Applied Physics is protected by the University's firewall, and our server is managed by the IT engineers of the Institute and University.
+Moreover, I will open a personal server for my subgroup, funded by my hosting group.
 We will have full control over our data.

 2.3 How will you handle copyright and Intellectual Property Rights issues?
+Questions you might want to consider: